Pull

 :limit Option

-[attr-name :limit (positive-number | nil)]
+[attr-name ":limit" (positive-number | nil)]

 :limit Option Example

-To return only 10 of ledZeppelin's tracks:
+To return only 10 of led-zeppelin

-;; pattern [:artist/name (:track/_artists :limit 10)] ;; result {:artist/name "Led Zeppelin", :track/_artists [{:db/id 17592186057344} {:db/id 17592186057345} {:db/id 17592186057346} {:db/id 17592186057347} {:db/id 17592186057348} {:db/id 17592186057349} {:db/id 17592186057350} {:db/id 17592186057351} {:db/id 17592186057352} {:db/id 17592186057355}]}
+=> {:artist/name "Led Zeppelin", :track/_artists [{:db/id 17592186057344} {:db/id 17592186057345} {:db/id 17592186057346} {:db/id 17592186057347} {:db/id 17592186057348} {:db/id 17592186057349} {:db/id 17592186057350} {:db/id 17592186057351} {:db/id 17592186057352} {:db/id 17592186057355}]}

 :limit Inside a Map Specification Example

-Pulling from ledZeppelin', you can get a limited set of nested track names with:
+, you can get a limited set of nested track names with:

-;; pattern [{(:track/_artists :limit 10) [:track/name]}] ;; result {:track/_artists [{:track/name "Whole Lotta Love"} {:track/name "What Is and What Should Never Be"} {:track/name "The Lemon Song"} {:track/name "Thank You"} {:track/name "Heartbreaker"} {:track/name "Living Loving Maid (She's Just a Woman)"} {:track/name "Ramble On"} {:track/name "Moby Dick"} {:track/name "Bring It on Home"} {:track/name "Whole Lotta Love"}]}
+=> {:track/_artists [{:track/name "Whole Lotta Love"} {:track/name "What Is and What Should Never Be"} {:track/name "The Lemon Song"} {:track/name "Thank You"} {:track/name "Heartbreaker"} {:track/name "Living Loving Maid (She's Just a Woman)"} {:track/name "Ramble On"} {:track/name "Moby Dick"} {:track/name "Bring It on Home"} {:track/name "Whole Lotta Love"}]}

 Nil :limit Example

-Ths pattern below returns all of Led Zeppelin's tracks, without limit:
+The pattern below returns all of Led Zeppelin's tracks, without limit:

-;; pattern [:artist/name (:track/_artists :limit nil)] ;; result {:artist/name "Led Zeppelin", :track/_artists [{:db/id 17592186057344} {:db/id 17592186057345} {:db/id 17592186057346} {:db/id 17592186057347} {:db/id 17592186057348} {:db/id 17592186057349} {:db/id 17592186057350} {:db/id 17592186057351} {:db/id 17592186057352} {:db/id 17592186057355} {:db/id 17592186057356} {:db/id 17592186057357} {:db/id 17592186057358} {:db/id 17592186057359} {:db/id 17592186057360} {:db/id 17592186057361} {:db/id 17592186057362} {:db/id 17592186057363} {:db/id 17592186057366} {:db/id 17592186057367} ...]} ;; lots more
+=> {:artist/name "Led Zeppelin", :track/_artists [{:db/id 17592186057344} {:db/id 17592186057345} {:db/id 17592186057346} {:db/id 17592186057347} {:db/id 17592186057348} {:db/id 17592186057349} {:db/id 17592186057350} {:db/id 17592186057351} {:db/id 17592186057352} {:db/id 17592186057355} {:db/id 17592186057356} {:db/id 17592186057357} {:db/id 17592186057358} {:db/id 17592186057359} {:db/id 17592186057360} {:db/id 17592186057361} {:db/id 17592186057362} {:db/id 17592186057363} {:db/id 17592186057366} {:db/id 17592186057367} ...]} ;; lots more

 :default Option

-[attr-name :default any-value]
+[attr-name ":default" any-value]

 :default Option Example

-The following select reports a zero :artist/endYear for Paul McCartney, who is still active:
+The following select reports a zero :artist/endYear for Paul McCartney (mccartney

-;; pattern [:artist/name (:artist/endYear :default 0)] ;; result {:artist/endYear 0, :artist/name "Paul McCartney"}
+=> {:artist/endYear 0, :artist/name "Paul McCartney"}

 The default need not be of the same type as the attribute's values: